CommonJS Module Resolution

 "module": "./dist/esm/index.js"

-The "exports" field is the modern way to define a package's public API.
+The "exports" field is the modern package scope.
 It was added in Node 12.7 and has grown in capability since.
-When "exports" is present, it takes precedence over "main" for require() resolution.
-It also restricts which files inside the package can be imported - anything not listed in "exports" is off-limits.
+When a package is loaded by name through node_modules lookup or package self-reference, "exports" takes precedence over "main".
+It also restricts which package-name subpaths can be loaded: anything not listed in "exports" is off-limits through require('pkg/subpath') and import 'pkg/subpath'.
+A relative folder load such as require('./my-pkg') still uses the legacy folder-as-module path.

 {